auth0/docs/articles/appliance/disaster-recovery.md

 If your requirements demand regional resilience with little downtime, we recommend a [Geographic High-Availability PSaaS Appliance](/appliance/geo-ha) implementation.
 This is the only implementation that has automatic failover between data centers.

 Issue detection and failover typically occur at the database level in 30 seconds or less.
-However, switching over and rerouting traffic from one datacenter to another is an expensive operation, so we've configured the infrastructure to detect false positives and *not* switch over in the event that one occurs.
+However, switching over and rerouting traffic from one data center to another is an expensive operation, so we've configured the infrastructure to detect false positives and *not* switch over if one occurs.
 This secondary detection process reroutes client traffic through failure detection time-out mechanisms that result in an *effective* failover time of approximately ten minutes.

 **Advantages**:

-Geo-HA is an PSaaS Appliance implementation that provides:
+Geo-HA is a PSaaS Appliance implementation that provides:
 * Data center redundancy;
 * Automatic failure handling;
 * The highest form of PSaaS Appliance availability offered by Auth0.